Sustainability

 Introduction of a Performance-Linked Remuneration System

 The Nomination and Remuneration Advisory Committee, which is an advisory body to the Board of Directors and is composed mainly of outside directors, has been considering reviewing the remuneration system for directors.
-Based on the results of the deliberations and their reports, we have decided to revise the remuneration system for the executive directors of the Company to pay for their efforts to achieve short-term and medium-to long-term performance and increase corporate value based on our management strategy, and for their achievements, with the aim of encouraging the sustainable, medium-to long-term improvement of corporate value and functioning as a sound incentive.
+Based on the results of the deliberations and their reports, we have introduced the remuneration system for the executive directors of the Company to pay for their efforts to achieve short-term and medium-to long-term performance and increase corporate value based on our management strategy, and for their achievements, with the aim of encouraging the sustainable, medium-to long-term improvement of corporate value and functioning as a sound incentive.
 Specifically, it consists of fixed remuneration and performance-linked remuneration.
 Fixed remuneration consists of only cash and performance-linked remuneration consists of two types of remuneration: cash bonuses and stock-based remuneration.
-With regard to the percentage of each remuneration, the percentage of performance-linked remuneration exceeds the percentage of fixed remuneration, and the percentage of performance-linked remuneration that is cash bonuses and stock-based remuneration is set at half.
+With regard to the percentage of each remuneration, the percentage of performance-linked remuneration exceeds the percentage of fixed remuneration, and the percentage of stock-based remuneration exceeds the percentage of cash bonuses among performance-linked remuneration.

 Remuneration